LICO-labs/PiecewiseLinApprox.jl/README.md

 ## Citing

-If you have used our library and wish to cite our work (which we greatly encourage) use the reference of [our paper.](https://link.springer.com/article/10.1007/s12532-024-00274-8) Starring the _LinA.jl_ repository on GitHub is also appreciated.
+If you have used our library and wish to cite our work (which we greatly encourage) use the reference of [our paper.](https://link.springer.com/article/10.1007/s12532-024-00274-8) Starring the _PiecewiseLinApprox.jl_ repository on GitHub is also appreciated.